se-edu/se-book/cppToJava/objects/passingObjects/text.md

 ```
 </box>

-On the other hand, it is legal return null from a method or to pass a `null` reference as an argument to a method.
+On the other hand, it is legal to return null from a method or to pass a `null` reference as an argument to a method.

 <box>